%2F%2Fusers%2F07790dff-4fa1-43da-bee2-288bda18ca2c%2Fratecard%2Fimage-2025-04-11t165429.294.png&w=1200&q=75)

-Goliath Grouper: Now, these are the true giants of the Gulf.
-Goliaths can grow to mammoth proportions - we're talking fish that can weigh over 500 pounds!
-While we can't keep these protected species, hooking into one is an experience you'll never forget.
-It's like trying to lift a Volkswagen off the ocean floor.
-We practice catch and release with these gentle giants, but man, the photo ops are priceless.
+Goliath Grouper: These are the giants of the grouper world.
+We're talking fish that can weigh over 500 pounds.
+They're catch-and-release only these days, but man, hooking into one of these behemoths is an experience you'll never forget.
+It's like trying to stop a freight train with a fishing rod.

 Vehicle Guest Capacity: 6